 All staff and pupils adhere to a code of conduct and pupils and parents receive information and training on online-safety.
 All staff have received safeguarding training and will report to the Headteacher any concerns about possible radicalisation or exposure to or searching inappropriate material online by any of our pupils.
 As from October 2019, such incidents will be recorded by staff using the CPOMS system.
 The Headteacher will then report this to the Safeguarding partner agencies if necessary.

 Staff also keep a list of children not to be photographed / appear on school website or other social platforms.
 This is updated on a regular basis.

-Policy reviewed annually by Computing Leader.
+Policy reviewed annually.